One of the most misunderstood aspects of

 A word on battery versus magneto operation would be pertinent at this point.
 Suffice to say, with attention paid to a few points, battery operation is satisfactory, and one should not feel unable to use the Ford coils if the car does not have a working magneto.
 Conveniently, the ideal operating voltage on DC is between 6 and 12V.
 As an example of performance, 75+ km/h can often be achieved in a car with a 6 volt electrical system and no magneto.
 For 6V operation, attention must be paid to the initial timing otherwise high speed performance will drop off.
 As it was, cars in the U.S. were set with an initial timing of 15 degrees ATDC with the timing lever fully retarded.
 This was done to prevent kick back when starting on magneto.
-In Australia, it is not clear what the initial timing was set to, whether it was also 15 degrees or not.
+In Australia, with our RHD cars, it is not clear what the initial timing was set to; whether it was also 15 degrees or not.
 In practice, Australian cars are set with a timing of about 2 degrees ATDC.
 The reason for this discrepancy is that there is no timing gauge tool for setting the timing on RHD cars, and just after top dead centre is the logical firing point at full retard - this gives the greatest range of timing control without the risk of kick back when starting.
 As it turns out, with only 2 degrees initial timing, there is enough advance available for good high speed operation.
 So, for those using 6V only for their coils, the initial timing should be checked to ensure optimum performance.

-Migration of the contact material from one point to another has been claimed to be a problem with DC operation, the result being one point loses material to the other.
+Migration of the contact material from one point to another has been claimed to be a problem with DC operation, with the result being one point loses material to the other.
 It has to be questioned under what circumstances these claims have been made, because my observations are that on 6V it occurs at an insignificant rate, probably on par with magneto operation, but is more prevalent on 12V.
 Even then, it is so gradual as to be practically irrelevant, and this has been proven by a number of cars in the club.
 At this point in time, I have covered nearly 30,000km with my original coil points running on 6V.
 They are still in excellent condition.

 If all has gone to plan, and the coil is now working and set correctly, the capacitor needs to be secured.
 One can re use the old pitch by melting the pieces in a tin can over a weak blowtorch flame.
 However, there will not be enough to fill the entire void unless one has saved the pitch from other defective coils, but it is usually enough to secure the newer, smaller capacitor.
 Another method is to use expanding foam.
 This can easily be cut away with a knife if repairs have to be made in the future, but is quite rigid when set.